Awarrior91/php2-auto-downgrade/README.md

 # The arguments

--t #
+-t

-If you want to set up your node in Testnet, put 1 for #, if you want to run your node in Mainnet put 0 for #
+Add this if you want to set up your node in Testnet

 -e YOUREMAILADDRESS